 A simple SD card management system

 An accessory that I always recommend to people is the Pelican SD Memory Card Case.
 This case holds 12 SD cards, but its best features are its hard polycarbonate shell and water resistant seal.
-I don’t have to worry about my SD cards getting bent or exposed to water once I close it and put it in my camera bag.
+Never worry about your SD cards getting bent or exposed to water once you close it.

 Pelican 0915 SD Memory Card Case